Sexual Violence and Harassment Policy

 11. Education, Training & Awareness

-The College will provide awareness and prevention education for students and annual
+The College will provide awareness and prevention education for students and annual training for staff on receiving disclosures, supports, accommodations, and trauma-informed investigations.

 12. Publication, Data & Review